killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 [dp-versions]: https://en.wikipedia.org/w/index.php?title=DisplayPort&oldid=755497571#Resolution_and_refresh_frequency_support_for_DisplayPort

 If I understand the Wikipedia page correctly, it also says that while using DisplayPort alternate mode, it is *always* possible to additionally use PowerDelivery and USB 2.0 over a USB-C cable. *Spoiler alert:* I'd really like to have this but there are currently no adapters that have USB Type C on one side and DisplayPort as well as another Type C port for Power Delivery on the other side.
+The closest I could find was the [Arc Hub][arc] (see table below for specs) but it ships early 2017 and there are no reviews available yet.

 Furthermore it allows an additional USB 3.1 connection if the DisplayPort mode only uses 2 lanes.
 I have no idea when that is the case, though.
 (4k @ 60 Hz over DP 1.2 uses up to 21.6Gb/s of bandwidth already!)